 Choosing a quality preschool program is one of the most important decisions a parent can make.
 We, at Little Ones, take your decision seriously and are committed to living up to the important responsibility of providing a quality preschool program for your child.
 Our mission is to maintain a caring and nurturing environment in which your child can learn and develop.
 Preschool to a young child means time: time to look, time to grow, time to feel, to touch and to learn.
 Preschool means children working together and making new friends.
 And, it is the joy of creative expression, the fun of experimentation, the pride in "doing it myself" and the development of self-esteem.
 The Little Ones Preschool curriculum is based on the developmental philosophy of Early Childhood Education, while integrating the preschool benchmarks of the Illinois Early Learning and Development Standards.
-Our goal is to provide children with a safe, secure and consistent environment that supports their social/emotional, physical, language and cognitive development.
-Our teachers respect each child's individual needs and encourage each child to develop at his/her own pace.
+Our goal is to provide children with a safe, secure and consistent environment that supports their social/emotional, physical, language and cognitive develop at his/her own pace.
 Throughout the year, parents are invited to participate in many special activities.
 Parents are also welcome to visit at any time, and staff is always available to answer questions.
-Just call us at (847) 272-4646.
+Just call us at (224) 213-7016.

 We look forward to a wonderful year with your family!
-Sincerely, Sheree Y. Feldman Director
+Sincerely, Stephanie Tasman & Andi Carr, Owners Kim Resnick, Director